SaraOlsson/project15/Edge-Impulse-Guide/README.md

 ## Use Plug and Play (PnP) models

+An IoT Plug and Play (PnP) model describes what telemetry is expected and what actions can be made from cloud to device.

+The models are found at the [SaraOlsson/iot-plugandplay-models](https://github.com/SaraOlsson/iot-plugandplay-models/blob/main/dtmi/nordicsemi/OpenCollarElephant.json) repository:

 - eidataforward-1.json
 - eirunnerforward-1.json

-Use to be compatible with Azure IoT Central and to get an understanding of the device firmware/hardware.
+An example of how the Elephant Edge collar device is translated into a PnP model is shown by the model
+- dtmi:com:smartparks:elephantcollar;1
+(change name)

-In the P15 portal, it is beneficial to automatically get Time Series Insights in the P15 portal, or to send custom commands like the example shown below:
+In the P15 portal, the metrics in the Time Series Insights are automatically identified fpr PnP-enabled devices, and custom commands can be sent like the example shown below:

 ![send command PnP](media/send-command.png)

-## Plug and Play model

-A PnP model describes what telemetry is expected and what actions can be made from cloud to device.
-An example of how the Elephant Edge collar device is easily managed with a PnP model is described.

-OpenCollarElephant model which is found at the [iot-plugandplay-models](https://github.com/SaraOlsson/iot-plugandplay-models/blob/main/dtmi/nordicsemi/OpenCollarElephant.json) repository
+> tip: if you do not have a device, you may simulate the device and telemetry by using the [C# Plug and Play sample](https://github.com/Azure-Samples/azure-iot-samples-csharp/tree/master/iot-hub/Samples/device/PnpDeviceSamples)

 &nbsp;